The goal of the Retreat Foundation is to encourage and fund solitary retreat.

 I am guessing that a similar situation would happen in this endeavor.
 I anticipate developing close, ongoing relationships with donors, retreatants, retreat centers, and even, perhaps, the press.

 I had hoped to fund this myself with money I would inherit.
 That would simplify everything: I could simply resurrect Mr. Tharpa’s mysterious presence and dole out money like a contemporary version of the 60s series “The Millionaire.”
-I ran this idea past my very healthy parents this past holiday season and they laughed, asking, “Well, how much do you think you’re going to get?”
+I ran this idea past my (then) very healthy parents sometime around the 2004 holiday season and they laughed, asking, “Well, how much do you think you’re going to get?”
 I took a guess, and they laughed again.

 I declare that it is in this fathom-long carcass, with its perceptions and thoughts, that there is the world, the origin of the world, the cessation of the world, and the path leading to the cessation of the world.